-And as with all new and unfamiliar things, this means that there are a lot of misconceptions about on-demand’s strengths and weaknesses.
+And as with all new and unfamiliar things, this means that there are a lot of misconceptions about on-demand labor’s strengths, weaknesses, cost, and quality.

 Let’s address the three biggest myths about on-demand labor and debunk them one by one.